daniilnahl/Stock-Tracking-App/README.md

 # Stock Tracking App

 ## Introduction
 The **Stock Tracking App** was created as a passion project driven by my interest in stocks and Python.
-In its current stage, the app allows the user to add, remove, and display stocks.
+Currently, the app allows the user to add, remove, graph, and display stocks.

 ## Features
 - Add stocks.